KathpaliaChirag/A3-GEM5-HPC/README.md

 - Added Makefile in benchmarks folder.
 - Allows compiling all benchmarks (`compute`, `ptrchase`, `stream`) with a single `make` command.
 - Verified by running `./compute 1000` successfully.

+## Step 4: Run Benchmarks Natively (Baseline)

+- Ran all benchmarks on host (Ubuntu).
+- Verified that they run to completion and print results.
+- This provides a baseline runtime for comparison with gem5 simulations.

+Commands used :
+- ./compute 100000000
+- ./ptrchase 100000000
+- ./stream 100000000

+Before using gem5, we always run the benchmarks on the host system (your WSL/Ubuntu).
+This gives you:

+- A baseline runtime.
+- Proof that the benchmarks actually work.
+- Something to compare with gem5 simulation results.